 the physical progression in life--from childhood to adulthood.
 What do Blake's Songs reveal about Innocence and Experience?

 For Blake, the "states" of Innocence and Experience are correctives to each other, and even satires upon each other.
 When Blake says that good is heaven and evil is hell, is there an irony here?
 (See NA Vol D, top of 160.)
 Do the Songs support this irony?

 The Songs make us reevaluate the meaning of Innocence and Experience and their relationship.
-Innocence is traditionally associated with imagination, piety, peacefulness, reason, and goodness while experience is traditionally associated with reality, fallenness, chaos, energy, and evil.
+Innocence is traditionally associated with imagination, nature, harmony, piety, peacefulness, reason, and goodness while experience is traditionally associated with reality, fallenness, chaos, pain, energy, and evil.
 Innocence is often viewed as preferable to experience.
 But in the Blakean scheme, both states are limited.